Funemployment-Games/rpgproject/README.md

 * Event triggers - not started
 * Searchable tiles - not started
 * Yes/No dialogues - first pass done
-* Quest Flags - needs design consideration
+* Quest Flags - can be defined in json and used in lua.
 * Encounter maps - not started
 * Destructible/removable terrain/objects - not started
 * Chests - Not started